An Incident in the Rebellion of 1745: The government soldiers

 The government troops depicted are grenadiers of William Barrell's Regiment of Foot.
 (Note: At the time, regiments were known by the name of their colonel.
 In this case, Lieutenant-General William Barrell had the honorary position of colonel of the regiment; he was not present at Culloden.)
 The regiment had fought the Jacobites three months earlier at the Battle of Falkirk Muir.
 At Culloden, it fought on the left flank of the government army, at the southern end of the battlefield, and took the brunt of the Jacobite charge – it suffered the heaviest casualties on the government side, with 18 killed and 108 wounded out of 373 total casualties suffered by government forces.
 Regimental commander Robert Rich was among the wounded, losing his left hand.
-In the painting, dead from both sides lie on the ground, indicating the ferocity of the fighting taking place.

 The soldiers can be identified as grenadiers by the mitre caps they wear, and would be the regiment's tallest, strongest and most experienced men.
 The most prominent soldier, nearest the viewer, wears a red sash that indicates he is an officer.
 He is armed with a fusil – a smaller, lighter version of the muskets carried by his men.
 This was usual for grenadier officers; other officers carried a short pike or spontoon.
 Lord Robert Kerr was captain of the regiment's grenadier company and was killed during the battle.
 This officer, in a prominent and heroic pose, may be intended as a depiction of him.